huggingface/hub-docs/tasks/src/text-to-video/about.md

 ## Use Cases

 ### Script-based Video Generation
 Text-to-video models can be used to create short-form video content from a provided text script.
 These models can be used to create engaging and informative marketing videos.
-For example, a company could use a text-to-video model to create a video that explains how their product works or that shows how their product can solve a customer's problem.
+For example, a company could use a text-to-video model to create a video that explains how their product works.

 ### Content format conversion
 Text-to-video models can be used to generate videos from long-form text, including blog posts, articles, and text files.
 Text-to-video models can be used to create educational videos that are more engaging and interactive.
 An example of this is creating a video that explains a complex concept from an article.